Kesavan-Hex/content-zeroday/README.md

   * The most of thethe Online Authentication to reduce their time .  teen ages and elders adapt this producut .The majorty of the peoples are using

   * Our new product help the online Authentication to improve the security features , more user friendly and reduce the time conception .
 Our project is mostly help the people how using banking Authentications .

+## Pre-Requisite

+  *  To solve a problem we are using face Authentication and voice Authentication to make the Authentication more user friendly and efficient .

+  *  The basic PIN and OTP Authentication are easily hack or  guess by the hackers.
+But our real time authentications are very difficult to crack by hackers .
+We also adding the emergency protocol technology to help the users .

+## Azure tools or resources

+ * We Build our product using Python , Flutter , SQl and JavaScript.

+ * We deploy our  codes in Github to easy to access at any time.

+ * It also support the end-to-end protocol and we add a high level encryption .

+ * Our product  can also support in future AI technology’s.